 - Soft Glass: Averted; Spike gets some cuts on his face after getting thrown through the window.

 - Super-Powered Robot Meter Maids: April is programmed with great strength and a combat mode.
-Given that Warren is portrayed as something of a nerd in Season 6, it's possible he made April that way simply because Ridiculously Human Robots always have these abilities in TV and movies.
+Given that Warren is portrayed as something of a nerd, it's possible he made April that way simply because Ridiculously Human Robots always have these abilities in TV and movies.

 - Verbal Backspace: Giles says he can't see why Spike is attracted to Buffy, only to add quickly that it's not because Buffy is unattractive.